 restroom fixture height adjustments

-gender inclusive restrooms
+gender inclusive restrooms on campus

 Master Plan Road Show

 The Master Plan Roadshow is a powerpoint presentation that can be utilized to describe the master planning process and outcomes.
-Members of the Advisory Accessibility Task Force are available to present to groups on campus if interested to hear more about our efforts.
+Members of the Advisory Accessibility Task Force are available to present to groups on campus if interested to hear more about these efforts.